tabKey

 Headless Playwright / Puppeteer

-Full-power browser automation, perfect for CI — not ideal for live teaching.
+Full-power automation, perfect for CI — less ideal for live teaching.

 - Use for: scale, reliability, regression checks